Visitor guide to Bangbao Fisherman’s Village

 Although most people just make it to the pier, there is more to the Bangbao area than this.
 Before you reach the turning for Bangbao, you can explore a little by taking the dirt track that is signposted towards ‘Nirvana‘ (the luxury resort whose tiled roof bungalows can be seen from Bangbao pier) and ‘Cliff Cottages‘ (the huts hugging the hillside) plus a couple of newer resorts.
 Head along here and you’ll first come to ‘Remark Puzi Bungalows’ – these aren’t much more than usual wooden backpacker huts, the difference being the owners have made an effort to landscape the gardens and present them in a very nice manner.

-A few hundred metres further, an eco-friendly, German designed luxury housing development – The Edge Village – has ground to a halt.
+A few hundred metres further, an eco-friendly, German designed luxury housing development – The Edge Village – ground to a halt almost a decade ago.
 It’s a pleasant enough spot a few minutes walk from the village but as nowadays no-one is looking for a million Euro home in Thailand, the entire project is for sale.
 If you’re interested in buying, check the balance of your bank account – it it isn’t at least $50 Million then best to move on and look for something smaller.

 Next up is the mundane Cliff View Resort, with regimented bungalows on the hillside over looking the bay.
 Nothing wrong with the bungalows themselves, but it lacks soul and character.